Affiliate links on Android Authority may earn us a commission. Learn more.

 Does the Google Pixel 7a have a microSD slot?

-The Google Pixel 7a may be stealing all the headlines, but there will be people thinking about practical factors such as device storage and expandable memory.
+It may be the camera array or the price tag of the Google Pixel 7a that is getting folks talking, there will be people thinking about practical factors such as device storage and expandable memory.
 If you’re wondering does the Google Pixel 7a have a microSD slot, you’ll find out below.

 The Google Pixel 7a doesn't have a microSD slot.
 With 128GB of storage space, you may want to consider cloud or external storage options.
 Another alternative is to choose a different device that does offers expandable storage.